Transition metal carboxylate complex

-Transition metal carboxylate complexes are coordination complexes with carboxylate (RCO_{2}^{−}) ligands.
+Transition metal carboxylate complexes are coordination complexes with carboxylate (RCO2-) ligands.
 Reflecting the diversity of carboxylic acids, the inventory of metal carboxylates is large.
 Many are useful commercially, and many have attracted intense scholarly scrutiny.
-Carboxylates exhibit a variety of coordination modes, most common are κ^{1}- (O-monodentate), κ^{2} (O,O-bidentate), and bridging.
+Carboxylates exhibit a variety of coordination modes, most common are κ^{1} (O-monodentate), κ^{2} (O,O-bidentate), and bridging.

 Acetate and related monocarboxylates

 Structure and bonding

 Carboxylates bind to single metals by one or both oxygen atoms, the respective notation being κ^{1}- and κ^{2}-.
-In terms of electron counting, κ^{1}-carboxylates are "X"-type ligands, i.e., a pseudohalide-like. κ^{2}-carboxylates are "L-X ligands", i.e. resembling the combination of a Lewis base (L) and a pseudohalide (X).
+In terms of electron counting, κ^{1}-carboxylates are "X"-type ligands, i.e., a pseudohalide-like. κ^{2}-carboxylates are "LX ligands", i.e. resembling the combination of a Lewis base (L) and a pseudohalide (X).
 Carboxylates are classified as hard ligands, in HSAB theory.